 In this case that would be the fraud hiring process and embracing the culture.
 When introducing a business to a new location with a new culture, apart from market research, hire someone locally who will be an active part of the team to help comprehend how things work around that location or hire someone who will be present.
 Someone who is easily accessible.
-Get representatives on every aisle, floor and departments whose sole responsibility is to handle immediate customer needs.
+Get representatives on every aisle, floor and department whose sole responsibility is to handle immediate customer needs.

 Managing people remotely slow down the process of conflict management.
 Conflicts in businesses are inevitable, it is through them that businesses are well understood and built, but how fast you fix them determines the rate of your success and your customer retention ability.